appleseedhq/appleseed-maya/docs/source/shaders/as_luminance.rst

 *Derive From Maya CMS*
     Uses the render space definitions from Maya's synColor.
 This will set the chromaticity coordinates of the RGB primaries, and the white point, standardized in the color space chosen in the synColor configuration.
-    When this is not set, the user **must** set the appropriate options.
+    When this is not set, the user **must** set the appropriate options matching its choice of rendering/working space.

 .. important:: appleseed and appleseed-maya don't yet take `OpenColorIO <http://opencolorio.org/>`_ into account, so this parameter considers the working space definitions from synColor **only**.
 If you wish to use OCIO you **must** set the appropriate color space and white point settings.
 The default is (scene-linear) sRGB/Rec.709 primaries, with D65 whitepoint.